onap/archived-appc/docs/APPC API Guide/APPC API Guide.rst

 ConfigModify Response
 ^^^^^^^^^^^^^^^^^^^^^

 The ConfigModify response returns an indication of success or failure of the request.
 If successful, the return payload contains the ‘upload\_config\_id’ and values for any records created.
-In addition, the configuration is sent to the ECOMP Data Router bus which may be received by an external configuration storage system.
+In addition, the configuration is sent to the ONAP Data Router bus which may be received by an external configuration storage system.

 ConfigBackup
 ------------